- Our thoughts on Liberty Mutual

 Our thoughts on Liberty Mutual

 Liberty Mutual is one of the largest home insurance companies in the U.S., with a strong financial rating.
+Liberty Mutual ranked above average on J.D.
+Power’s 2025 Property Claims Satisfaction survey, but below average in the overall Home Insurance Study.

 Because Liberty Mutual doesn’t provide average home insurance rates to our data service, Quadrant, we can’t compare it to other companies in terms of cost or rank it on our best home insurance companies list.
-Liberty Mutual insurance rates, like all companies, will vary from place to place, so you’ll need to get quotes for your home to compare with other companies,
+Liberty Mutual insurance rates, like all companies, will vary from place to place, so you’ll need to get quotes for your home to compare with other companies.

 “Compare rates across insurers for similar coverages.
 Investigate available discounts, such as for bundling or security systems,” says Siwei Gao, professor of insurance studies at Eastern Kentucky University.